johnmackintosh/patientcounter/README.md

   - Set results to ‘patient’ for 1 row per patient per interval for each interval in the patient stay.
   - Set results to ‘group’ to get a count per group per interval.
-    Remember this will also be influenced by the ‘uniques’ argument.
+    Remember this will also be influenced by the ‘uniques’ argument - set it to FALSE to ensure each move in each location is counted.
   - Set results to ‘total’ for a summary of the data set - interval, base\_hour and count.

-## Uniques
+## Tracking moves within the same interval with ‘uniques’

-  - To count patients, leave ‘uniques’ at the default value of ‘TRUE’.
+  - To count individual patients ONLY, leave ‘uniques’ at the default value of ‘TRUE’.
   - To count patient moves between locations during intervals, set uniques to ‘FALSE’.
-This will ensure patients who occupy beds in different locations during each interval are accounted for.
+Patients who occupy beds in different locations during each interval are accounted for in each location.
+They will be counted at least twice during an interval - both in their initial location and their new location following a move.

 ## Timezones